agoric-labs/PlaygroundVat/README.md

   Promise-like objects which enable eventual-send and remote message delivery, with per-Flow ordering and some amount of promise-pipelining
-* Cross-Vat references can be used to send messages to external hosts, with full cryptographic protection on the network protocol
+* Cross-Vat references can be used to send messages to external hosts, with full cryptographic protection on the network protocol, provided by libp2p
 * State checkpoints are implemented by recording all inbound messages (in order), enabling deterministic playback after restart.
 * "Quorum Vats" replicate computation across multiple hosts.
 Downstream Vats